gowww/router/README.md

 When a request cannot be matched with a route, a 404 error with an empty body is send by default.

-But you can set your own handler (and send an HTML page, for example):
+But you can set your own "not found" handler (and send an HTML page, for example):

 ```Go
 rt.NotFoundHandler = http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {